 The road headed northeast, then turned ninety degrees to head southeast, with a spur going straight on.
 At this junction was a building that I hoped might be a shop and certainly was a post office once.
 Alas, I was out of luck.
 This was the village of Huna.

-A small remote crofting township with a sheltered haven, Huna is a possible candidate for Höfn, which, according to St Olaf’s Saga, was the burial place in Hlodvar Thorfinnsson (c.
+A small remote crofting township with a sheltered haven, Huna is a possible candidate for Höfn, which, according to St Olaf’s Saga, was the burial place of Hlodvar Thorfinnsson (c.
 945-c.
 988), Earl of Orkney.
 The other possibility, thanks to sound changes over time, is Ham (with its later mill and ruined harbour).

 Aaron Arrowsmith’s map of 1807 indicated that there was a Houna Inn at the end of the spur road.
 This apparently formed the north side of a courtyard of farm buildings which survive amidst modern counterparts.